damianhakert/damianhakert.github.io/source/comparison/index.html.md

 ### Faster from Idea to Production
 GitLab has a different approach to code development and deployment compared with GitHub.
 GitLab focuses on delivering a holistic solution that will see developers from idea to production seamlessly and on a single platform.
 You can read more about our [vision](https://about.gitlab.com/direction/#vision).

-### Open-Core
-GitLab is an open-core product where is GitHub is a closed-source product.
-The GitLab Community Edition is fully open-source, and the Enterprise Edition is open-core.

 ### Multiple authentication Levels